Tes3awy/HEX-to-IP-Conversion/README.md

-# Convert HEX to IP Address and vice versa
+# Convert IPv4 Address to HEX IP and vice versa

-This mini program is designed to convert a HEX IP to a v4 IP Address and vice versa.
+This program is designed to convert an IPv4 Address to a HEX IP and vice versa.

-> This program is useful for Wireless and Collaboration teams in your comapny where they use the HEX IPs in DHCP pools; example: `option 43 hex f104.c0a8.0a05`
+> This program is useful for Wireless and Collaboration teams in your company where they use the HEX IPs in DHCP pools;
+> **Example:** `option 43 hex f104.c0a8.0a05`

 ## Table of Contents